 Pharmaceuticals offer lots of options for treating anxiety in dogs.
 The most common medicines for treating separation anxiety is Clomipramine.
 Separation anxiety medication will help your dog remain below his tolerance level while you look for a permanent treatment plan.

-However, for treatments like Clomipramine, a study by King et al. (2000) showed that it works better alongside training with the best crate for a dog with high separation anxiety.
+However, for treatments like Clomipramine, a study by King et al. (2000) showed that it works better alongside training with the best crate for a dog with separation anxiety.
 Hence, always make sure that any medication you put your pooch on is in conjunction with a training program.

 Important: Always consult your vet to determine the medication that is right for your canine companion.

 Remote Treat Dispenser